Java

 - Abstract methods in an abstract class cannot be

-, though.
+private, though.
 Otherwise, subclasses cannot see and implement it

 - Abstract methods in an abstract class cannot be